shivam-raj12/Love-Percentage-Calculator/README.md

 - **Name-Based Calculation**: Computes a "love percentage" based on the provided names.
 - **Fun and Engaging**: Perfect for sharing with friends and sparking fun conversations!

+## Disclaimer
+This calculator is just for fun!
+The results are playful and don't reflect any real-life compatibility or relationship scores.
+So, while it might make you laugh and spark some conversations, remember not to take it seriously!
+> Love is not a math problem; it's an art 🎨 that we paint with our actions 🤝 and feelings ❤️.

+> [!IMPORTANT]
+> Don’t just calculate love—celebrate it! 🎉💖 Give a hug 🤗 or send a sweet message! 💌✨
+>
+> The more you express your love, the more it grows! 🌱❤️ So let it shine! 🌟🌈

 ## Getting Started
 ### Prerequisites